Mathpix/spectra-review-paper-competition/submissions/GANs.md

 Aside from dealing with the training challenges of GANs, other tasks emerged.
 Instead of the original task of distinguishing real from fake data, some proposed class prediction (CATGAN [9] or EBGAN [10] and BEGAN [11] with autoencoders) or latent representation (ALI [2], BiGAN [12], InfoGAN [13]).

-### Changes in the architecture
+## Changes in the architecture

 In an attempt to build meaningful latent representations as with ALI, the original feed-forward neural network for G, can be replaced with a variational autoencoder (VAEGAN [15]).
 Alternatively, both D and G can be replaced by CNNs, as they are specialized at modelling images (DCGANs [17]).
-Later on it is discovered that feeding patches of images as input to a GAN can sometimes outperform traditional CNN GANs (PatchGAN [16]).
+Later on, it is discovered that feeding patches of images as input to a GAN can sometimes outperform traditional CNN GANs (PatchGAN [16]).
 VEAGANs, DCGANs and PatchGANs are still very close to the original GAN in terms of the training task: creating fake images.

 Quickly after its inception by Goodfellow et. al., researchers expressed the desire to see GAN perform other tasks than creation.
 Chronologically, the next proposed task is classification and relies on feeding auxiliary information to the network.
 This practice becomes known as Conditional GANs (CGANs).
 Multiple inputs allow CGANs to perform a multitude of tasks but can also at times improve the original creation task.
 Different from CGANs, where generation is conditioned on the label p(y|x), labels can also be concatenated to the data p(y,x) (e.g. ACGAN [14]).
 Humans found that p(y|x) and p(y,x) both outperformed the original GANs [18].
 There are now three categories of models, namely GANs with no labels (unsupervised), GANs trained with labels (supervised) and CGANs trained conditioned on labels.